Last French troops leave Central African Republic

 Issued on:

-Bangui (Central African Republic) (AFP) – The last French troops deployed in the Central African Republic left on Thursday following a chill in relations caused by closer ties between Bangui and Moscow, an AFP reporter saw.
+The last French troops deployed in the Central African Republic left the country on Thursday following a cooling in relations caused by closer ties between Bangui and Moscow.
+The CAR, which has been in the grip of a civil war since 2013, uses the Russian Wagner militia, which Paris accuses of abuses against civilians and "predation" of resources.

 Forty-seven troops from a logistical support unit left Bangui airport aboard a C-130 transporter aircraft, becoming the last of a 130-person French contingent to leave the troubled country.

-The operation, named Sangaris, was France's seventh military intervention in the CAR since the country gained independence in 1960.
+The operation, named Sangaris, was France's seventh military intervention in the Central African Republic (CAR) since the country gained independence in 1960.

-It wound up in October 2016 after elections, leaving a residual French contingent.
+It wound up in October 2016 after elections, leaving a residual French presence.

 Over the last few years, friction has grown between France and CAR over a mounting Russian military presence.

-In 2018 Moscow sent instructors to the country, and in 2020 followed this with hundreds of paramilitaries to help President Faustin Archange Touadera defeat rebels advancing on the capital.
+In December 2020, President Faustin Archange Touadera brought in Russian paramilitaries to help him fend off rebel groups advancing on the capital.

-France, the UN and others say they are mercenaries from the Kremlin-backed Wagner group, who have been linked with atrocities and looting of resources.
+The CAR describes the Russians as military advisers but France, the United Nations (UN) and others say they are mercenaries from the Kremlin-backed Wagner group, who have been linked with atrocities and looting of resources.

-Paris last year decided to suspend military cooperation, deeming Bangui complicit in an anti-French campaign allegedly steered by Russia.
+Paris last year decided to suspend military cooperation with Bangui, deeming it complicit in an anti-French campaign allegedly steered by Russia.

-"France decided that the conditions were no longer appropriate for us to continue working for the benefit of the Central African armed forces," General Francois-Xavier Mabin, the commander of the MISLOG logistical force, told AFP.
+"France decided that the conditions were no longer appropriate for us to continue working for the benefit of the Central African armed forces," General Francois-Xavier Mabin, commander of French forces in Gabon, told French news agency AFP.

-French troops stationed at Bangui airport's M'Poko base had been providing logistical support for the European Union Training Mission and a contingent of the UN peacekeeping mission in the Central African Republic (MINUSCA).
+French troops in the CAR, stationed at Bangui airport's M'Poko base, have provided logistics for the European Union Training Mission and a contingent of the UN peacekeeping mission in the Central African Republic (MINUSCA).

-Roland Marchal, a researcher at the Sciences Po school in Paris, called the French pullout a "very strong sign of discontent."

-But "from a military point of view, it won't change much because the scope of the mission became more and more restricted," he said.

-Earlier this year Paris withdrew the last of its troops from former colony Mali.
+Earlier this year Paris withdrew the last of its troops from Mali.

 They had been deployed since 2013 to help the country fight a jihadist insurgency.

-Relations between France and Mali plummeted after the military seized power in Bamako in August 2020 and eventually brought in Russian paramilitaries.
+Relations between France and Mali plummeted after the military seized power in Bamako in August 2020 and eventually brought in Russian mercenaries.

-CAR ranks among the poorest and most unstable countries in the world, and continues to bear the scars of the traumatic war.
+CAR ranks among the poorest and most unstable countries in the world.
+Swathes of territory lie in the hands of rebel groups that trace their roots to the 2013 conflict.

-Violence has fallen back in intensity since 2018 although swathes of territory lie in the hands of rebel groups and civilians continue to pay a high price.